 The short and simple answer is that questions of law are for the judge to decide whereas questions of fact are for the jury to decide.
 However, while technically correct, this short answer is incomplete.
-Especially if you are charged with a crime like intoxicated driving.
+Especially if you are charged with a crime like OWI Michigan.

 One reason this explanation is incomplete is because it ignores the issue of jury nullification where judges are thought to be “judges of the law.”
 However this is a complicated and controversial topic, and beyond the scope of this article.
 To learn more about jury nullification, see; What is Jury Nullification and is it Lawful in Michigan?

 What Is a Question of Law and Who Decides These Questions?

 Questions of law relate to things such as what law applies to a particular case or controversy, how the law applies in a case, what evidence is and is not both relevant and/or admissible, and what instructions to give to a jury.
 In a criminal case involving chemical evidence, like a breath test in a drunk driving case, or ballistics evidence is a murder case, this evidence can be suppressed by the judge if an interpretation of existing law suggests that the evidence should not be admitted at trial.

 The validity of an arrest, and the admissibly of a confession, the admissibility of evidence, these are all legal questions.
 Traditionally, questions of law may only be resolved by a judge.

 What Is a Question of Fact, and Who Decides These Questions?

 A question of fact can only be resolved by a jury or by a judge on a bench trial, meaning a trial without a jury present.
 A typical question of law in a drunk driving case is whether the prosecutor has proved a person is intoxicated because the officer testifies that they failed one or more field sobriety tests, had slurred speech or bloodshot eyes.